“I do not know which is harder: solving all of the world's environmental problems or choosing one to focus on for my

 - Plan B with Project

-The core of the Master’s Program in Environmental Studies is the completion of an original Master’s thesis.
+The core of the Master of Science Program in Environmental Studies is the completion of an original Master’s thesis.
 The focus of the thesis is determined by the interests of the student and may range from qualitative research in the social sciences to quantitative research in the physical and life sciences.
 The thesis is based on original research conducted by the student under the guidance of a Thesis Advisor, and approved by a three-member committee.
 Prior to beginning thesis research, each student must complete a thesis proposal signed by the thesis committee as well as the Graduate Program Coordinator.
 The following guidelines are a supplement, not a substitute, for the Graduate Studies thesis guidelines.
 All students should consult with their thesis chair for additional instructions.

 - Title Page (title is no more than 80 characters, including spaces and punctuation)